the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 A 'fork' of the project can be made, developed and maintained by different developers whom the community of users deem a better steward.
 This is not true of proprietary projects where the developers own the rights to the code and thus cannot be readily replaced by the community of users if they begin to abuse these users who are now held captive by switching costs.

-Copy-left licences are an attempt to ensure that software remains effectively under community ownership and cannot be used to make proprietary software which does not respect the four freedoms and may thus result in the abuse of its users.
+Copyleft licences are an attempt to ensure that software remains effectively under community ownership and cannot be used to make proprietary software which does not respect the four freedoms and may thus result in the abuse of its users.
-To attempt to achieve this goal, copy-left software requires that when distributing copy-left software or in some cases derived works that you do so under the same terms as the original licence.
+To attempt to achieve this goal, copyleft software requires that when distributing copyleft software or in some cases derived works that you do so under the same terms as the original licence.
 Creative commons 'share-alike' licences attempt the same thing for other content.

-Copy-left licences do not prohibit commercial use, indeed numerous companies exist which develop copy-left projects.
+Copyleft licences do not prohibit commercial use, indeed numerous companies exist which develop copyleft projects.
 Many of those generate revenue through support services instead of selling licences, which would incentivise an unhealthy relationship with their users.
 [Nextcloud](https://nextcloud.com/) is an excellent example of a commercial, open-source project.
 Nextcloud makes use of the [AGPL v3.0](https://www.fsf.org/bulletin/2021/fall/the-fundamentals-of-the-agplv3) a license which extends the protections of the GPL to software used over a network.
 It gives users who interact with this software over a network, for example by using a web service, rather than run it on their own computers, the right to access a copy of the source code; which they are further free to modify and distribute as is usual for the GPL.

-Within copy-left licenses, there are 'strong' and 'weak' copy-left licences.
+Within copyleft licenses, there are 'strong' and 'weak' copyleft licences.
-'Strong' copy-left licenses require that combined works which contain them as a library also carry the same license but weak copy-left licenses permit their re-distribution as a library within a combined work under a different license.
+'Strong' copyleft licenses require that combined works which contain them as a library also carry the same license but weak copyleft licenses permit their re-distribution as a library within a combined work under a different license.
 We will define derived and combined works in the section on licence compatibility where the detailed implications of the distinctions between strong & weak copyleft, and permissive licencing are explored in more practical detail.
 It is important to note that licenses can be incompatible such that creating a combined work is highly impractical to do legally.